Winds

 (Photo credit: Steve Aaron Photography)

 He staggered for a step or two.
 I saw the concentration in his eyes.
-The inward scan and assessment.
+The inward scan and self-assessment.
 He seemed to understand that he could not go on.
 He seemed to accept it.

 Continue reading “Reflections on the Passing of a Friend”